sinbad-io/sinbad-io/README.md

 ![SIBBAD-IO](header.svg)

-My hacker name, Sinbad-io, is from my favorite character in The Count of Monte Cristo.
+My hacker name (Sinbad) is from my favorite character in The Count of Monte Cristo.

 My real name is Oscar A. B. Orellana and I design, author and maintain open source projects, primarily written in Golang.